kedwinchen/git-yolo/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+I am not responsible for any consequences that may result from using this software, professional or otherwise.